 The Bass, Berry & Sims international trade team is actively monitoring the situation in Russia and Ukraine and providing real-time advice to clients on managing the situation.
 This post summarizes new U.S. sanctions and export restrictions as of April 6.
-This post supplements our previous summaries, which are available by following the links at the end of this blog post.
+This post supplements our previous summaries, which are available by following the links at the bottom of this page.

 United States Issues Expansive Restrictions on Russian Entities, Expected to Ban New Investment